Are you saving enough for retirement? If you are like most U.S. residents, probably not.

 In fact, those workers in their 20s and early 30s might be especially well-suited for saving for retirement.
 It becomes more challenging to set aside retirement money once children, mortgage payments, and auto loans enter the picture.
 Young workers who get into the habit of saving early for retirement will be more likely to continue their savings even as their monthly expenses rise.

-If you've decided to boost your retirement savings, the good news is that you have plenty of financial vehicles to choose from when saving for your retirement years.
+If you have decided to boost your retirement savings, the good news is that you have plenty of financial vehicles to choose from when saving for your retirement years.

 You can start withdrawing money from an IRA at the age of 59-and-a-half without paying any penalties.
 When you withdraw money from a traditional IRA, though, you will pay taxes.